CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/1-index.md

 ## About gRPC
 gNMI is built on top of Google Remote Procedure Call (gRPC). gRPC is an open source high performance RPC framework released in 2016.
 It uses HTTP/2 for transport, protocol buffers for the interface description language, and includes the following features:

-* authentication
+* Authentication
-* bi-directional streaming
+* Bi-directional streaming
-* bi-direction flow control
+* Bi-direction flow control
-* blocking bindings
+* Blocking bindings
-* non-blocking bindings
+* Non-blocking bindings
-* cancellation
+* Cancellation
-* timeouts
+* Timeouts

 gRPC can generate cross-platform client and server bindings for many languages.
 It also supports TLS and token-based authentication. gRPC uses protocol buffers to encode data.